Salome (opera): Synopsis

 Herod enters, followed by his wife and court.
 He slips in Narraboth's blood and starts hallucinating.
 He hears the beating of wings.
 Despite Herodias' objections, Herod stares lustfully at Salome, who rejects him.
 Jochanaan harasses Herodias from the well, calling her incestuous marriage to Herod sinful.
 She demands that Herod silence him.
 Herod refuses, and she mocks his fear.
-Five Jewish people argue concerning the nature of God.
+Five Jews argue concerning the nature of God.
 Two Nazarenes tell of Christ's miracles; at one point they bring up the raising of Jairus' daughter from the dead, which Herod finds frightening.

 Herod asks for Salome to eat with him, drink with him; indolently, she twice refuses, saying she is not hungry or thirsty.
 Herod then begs Salome to dance for him, Tanz für mich, Salome, though her mother objects.
 He promises to reward her with her heart's desire—even if it were one half of his kingdom.

 After Salome inquires into his promise, and he swears to honor it, she prepares for the "Dance of the Seven Veils".
 This dance, very oriental in orchestration, has her slowly removing her seven veils, until she lies naked at his feet.
 Salome then demands the head of the prophet on a silver platter.
 Her mother cackles in pleasure.
 Herod tries to dissuade her with offers of jewels, peacocks, and the sacred veil of the Temple.
 Salome remains firm in her demand for Jochanaan's head, forcing Herod to accede to her demands.
 After a desperate monologue by Salome, an executioner emerges from the well and delivers the severed head as she requested.

 Salome now declares her love for the severed head, caressing it and kissing the prophet's dead lips passionately.
 Horrified, Herod orders his soldiers, "Kill that woman!"
 They rush forward and crush Salome under their shields.